-The MCO shall report on the encounter claim all Third Party Liability payments.
+The MCO shall report on the encounter claim all Third Party Liability payments (including Medicare reimbursement) as required in section 3.13.1.

 10.6 CAUSES OF ACTION.

 If the MCO becomes aware of a cause of action to recover medical costs for which the MCO has paid under this Contract, the MCO shall file an intervention or assert a claim or a subrogation interest in the cause of action.
 The MCO shall follow the STATE's policy guidelines in settlement of any claim.